Apollo program: Choosing a mission mode

-But even after NASA reached internal agreement, it was far from smooth sailing.
+Even after NASA reached internal agreement, it was far from smooth sailing.
 Kennedy's science advisor Jerome Wiesner, who had expressed his opposition to human spaceflight to Kennedy before the President took office, and had opposed the decision to land people on the Moon, hired Golovin, who had left NASA, to chair his own "Space Vehicle Panel", ostensibly to monitor, but actually to second-guess NASA's decisions on the Saturn V launch vehicle and LOR by forcing Shea, Seamans, and even Webb to defend themselves, delaying its formal announcement to the press on July 11, 1962, and forcing Webb to still hedge the decision as "tentative".

 Wiesner kept up the pressure, even making the disagreement public during a two-day September visit by the President to Marshall Space Flight Center.
 Wiesner blurted out "No, that's no good" in front of the press, during a presentation by von Braun.
 Webb jumped in and defended von Braun, until Kennedy ended the squabble by stating that the matter was "still subject to final review".
 Webb held firm and issued a request for proposal to candidate Lunar Excursion Module (LEM) contractors.
 Wiesner finally relented, unwilling to settle the dispute once and for all in Kennedy's office, because of the President's involvement with the October Cuban Missile Crisis, and fear of Kennedy's support for Webb.
 NASA announced the selection of Grumman as the LEM contractor in November 1962.

 Space historian James Hansen concludes that:

 Without NASA's adoption of this stubbornly held minority opinion in 1962, the United States may still have reached the Moon, but almost certainly it would not have been accomplished by the end of the 1960s, President Kennedy's target date.

 The LOR method had the advantage of allowing the lander spacecraft to be used as a "lifeboat" in the event of a failure of the command ship.
 Some documents prove this theory was discussed before and after the method was chosen.
 In 1964 an MSC study concluded, "The LM [as lifeboat] ... was finally dropped, because no single reasonable CSM failure could be identified that would prohibit use of the SPS."
-Ironically, just such a failure happened on Apollo 13 when an oxygen tank explosion left the CSM without electrical power.
+That type of failure happened on Apollo 13 when an oxygen tank explosion left the CSM without electrical power.
 The lunar module provided propulsion, electrical power and life support to get the crew home safely.